Passover DinnerPassover CelebrationHappy Jewish Passover

 • Place the asparagus in a large skillet.

-• Boil the water on high flame and.
+• Boil the water on high flame.

 • Meanwhile, place a small saucepan on medium flame and melt butter.